- What are cash flow KPIs and why do they matter?

 How to track and monitor cash flow KPIs

 Tracking cash flow KPIs consistently matters more than tracking a long list of metrics sporadically.
-The right cadence and tooling help ensure your KPIs reflect reality rather than lagging or incomplete data.
+The right cadence, tooling, and ownership help ensure your KPIs reflect reality rather than lagging or incomplete data.

-Monitoring frequency should match how quickly conditions change.
-Liquidity KPIs like operating cash flow, cash burn rate, and forecast variance often warrant weekly or monthly review, while longer-horizon metrics such as cash flow to debt ratio may be reviewed quarterly.
+- Set review cadence: Review liquidity KPIs like operating cash flow, cash burn rate, and forecast variance weekly or monthly.
+Longer-horizon metrics such as cash flow to debt ratio can follow a quarterly cadence.

 |---|---|---|